 Network like a pro!

-On Thursday 22 November, students from across the College came along to the Picture Gallery to the our annual Law Fair and Networking Evening 2018.
-This event will be held again on Thursday 21 November, 2019.
+On Thursday 21 November 2019, come along to the Picture Gallery to our annual Law Fair and Networking Evening from 6-8pm.

 Throughout the year, you have many opportunities to network with alumni, employers and other groups on campus.
 These events are a valuable way to become used to professional conversations as well as get great insight into different companies and job roles.